 The science is now definitive on this—Americans are overworked, and it’s taking a toll on our health and well-being.
 In a Gallup poll of over 10,000 full-time employees, nearly 50 percent of respondents reported that they usually work more than 40 hours a week, with 60 percent saying they work at least 50.
 It may not sound like much, but those extra hours can add up to big-time health issues down the line and impact sales, with some studies even finding that working just a few extra hours a day can increase the chances of heart-related problems by a whopping 60 percent.

-With the pressure to meet quarterly goals always looming, encouraging your sales team to occasionally take their feet off the gas may seem counterproductive, but doing so could actually make them healthier and more effective.
+With the pressure to meet quarterly goals always looming, encouraging your sales team to occasionally take their feet off the gas may seem counterproductive, but doing so could actually make them healthier and also impact sales positively.
 Working smarter (not harder) is the remedy, and having the right insight on your side in advance can help your team do just that.

 Why work less?

 This may sound a little too good to be true.
 Working less and winning more?
 Nice in theory, but probably a little too pie-in-the-sky to live up to its claims.
 However, there’s mounting evidence to suggest that working more doesn’t necessarily result in more productivity.
 In fact, it may even reduce it.

 When you consider the ever-increasing list of health concerns related to overworking (like depression, diabetes, alcohol abuse, and heart disease) working less won’t just make your team more productive, it’ll make them healthier, too.
 The subsequent reduction in stress and improved overall health can spill over into their day-to-day lives, injecting them with the newfound energy they need to chase down leads or give them that eureka moment they’ve been waiting for to put the finishing touches on a pitch.